Zamuhrishka/c-code-style/README.md

 # Functions

 - Every function which may have access from outside its module, must include function *prototype* (or *declaration*)
+- Function name must be lowercase, optionally separated with underscore _ character
 ```c
 /* OK */
 void my_func(void);